ryanq47/ryanq47.github.io/about.md

 <li><a href="https://app.hackthebox.com/profile/1132712">Hack The Box</a>:
-HTB isn't exaclty a project, but it's something I enjoy doing in my free time.
+HTB isn't exactly a project, but it's something I enjoy doing in my free time.
 Hands-on is how I learn best, plus I really enjoy the puzzles.
 On a more practical side, I gain great insight into what makes certain tools work well/not well, and then I can apply that knowledge to my own tools, i.e., Logec.</li>
 </ul>
 </details>
 <br>